Antvirf/stui/README.md

 1. Ensure your Slurm binaries are working and you can talk to your cluster, e.g. `sdiag` shows a valid output.

 2. Run `stui`.
 Use the `-help` flag to view arguments for additional configuration.
-Any configuration value (with the exception of `-config-dir`) can be set using a configuration file, see step #4 for details.
+Any configuration value (with the exception of `-config-dirs`) can be set using a configuration file, see step #4 for details.
 Command line arguments take precedence over all configuration files.

     <!-- REPLACE_START -->
     ```txt
     Usage of ./stui:
       -config-dir string
-          path to a directory with config files (default "/home/$USER/.config/stui.d/")
+          comma-separated list of paths to directories with stui config files (default "/etc/stui.d/,/home/$USER/.config/stui.d/")
       -copied-lines-separator string
           string to use when separating copied lines in clipboard (default "\n")
       -copy-first-column-only